qoherent/ria-hub-docs/docs/content/.Administration/backup-and-restore.md

 # Backup and Restore

-Gitea currently has a `dump` command that will save the installation to a ZIP file.
+RIA Hub currently has a `dump` command that will save the installation to a ZIP file.
 This file can be unpacked and used to restore an instance.

 ## Backup Consistency

-To ensure the consistency of the Gitea instance, it must be shutdown during backup.
+To ensure the consistency of the RIA Hub instance, it must be shutdown during backup.

-Gitea consists of a database, files and git repositories, all of which change when it is used.
+RIA Hub consists of a database, files and git repositories, all of which change when it is used.
 For instance, when a migration is in progress, a transaction is created in the database while the git repository is being copied over.
 If the backup happens in the middle of the migration, the git repository may be incomplete although the database claims otherwise because it was dumped afterwards.
-The only way to avoid such race conditions is by stopping the Gitea instance during the backups.
+The only way to avoid such race conditions is by stopping the RIA Hub instance during the backups.

 ## Backup Command (`dump`)

-Switch to the user running Gitea: `su git`.
-Run `./gitea dump -c /path/to/app.ini` in the Gitea installation directory.
+Switch to the user running RIA Hub: `su git`.
+Run `./gitea dump -c /path/to/app.ini` in the RIA Hub installation directory.
 There should be some output similar to the following:

 ```none